QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 where :math:`z^t` represents the infinite history of variable :math:`z_s` up to time :math:`t`.

-Later we shall give firms less information about :math:`\theta_t`.
+Later we shall give firms less information.

-To obtain the counterpart to :eq:`town5` under our current assumption about information, we apply a certainty equivalence principle.
+To obtain the appropriate counterpart to :eq:`town5` under our current assumption about information, we apply a certainty equivalence principle.

-In particular, it is legitimate to take :eq:`town5` and replace each term :math:`( \epsilon_{t+j}^i+ \theta_{t+j} )` on the right side with
+In particular, it is appropriate to take :eq:`town5` and replace each term :math:`( \epsilon_{t+j}^i+ \theta_{t+j} )` on the right side with
 :math:`E[ (\epsilon_{t+j}^i+ \theta_{t+j}) \vert \theta^t ]`.